Back to top

 IN CINEMAS NOW!

-The largest celebration of French cinema outside of France, the 37th edition of the Alliance Française French Film Festival will tour Australia from 3 March!
+The largest celebration of French cinema outside of France, the 37th edition of the Alliance Française French Film Festival tours Australia until 22 April!
 Palace Films is delighted to be premiering 10 titles in the programme, including Cannes Official Selections THE RICHEST WOMAN IN THE WORLDTHE GREAT ARCHLEAVE ONE DAY and ENZO, San Sebastian winner SIX DAYS IN SPRING and Venice Film Festival standout THE STRANGER.
 Advance bookings highly recommended.

 Palace Films